lilianafajardoaraiza/artillerychallenge/README.md

 # artillerychallenge
-this is a challenge exercise (performance ) with artillery.io and faker JS
+this is a challenge exercise (performance ) with artillery.io and faker JS# artilleryfakerJS